astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type : str*,
    *default: None*,
    path to a map of static aberrations (nm) in .fits file.
 If absent or '', not used.
-From P3, not supported in TIPTOP.

 .. option:: PathStaticOff

    **Optional**,
    *type : str*,
    *default: None*,
    No clue what this does. if absent or '', not used.
-From P3, not supported in TIPTOP.
+WARNING: from P3, not supported in TIPTOP.

 .. option:: PathStaticPos